MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 The Kernel & Features semantic (KF) extends the runtime for managing Multi-Sandboxed Applications.

-Read the :ref:`Kernel & Features specification <kf_specification>` for more details, the :ref:`Multi-Sandbox capability <multisandbox>` of the Core Engine and more generally the :ref:`kernel-developer-guide` chapter.
+Read the :ref:`kf_specification` for more details, the :ref:`Multi-Sandbox capability <multisandbox>` of the Core Engine and more generally the :ref:`kernel-developer-guide` chapter.

 **Specification Summary:**